Will3am13/Robot_Vision_System/Final_Paper.md

 ### Robotic Arm Selection

-We evaluated three collaborative robots against criteria essential for our application, as shown in Table 11.
+We evaluated three 6-axis robotic arms against criteria essential for our application, as shown in Table 11.

 **Table 11: Robotic Arm Comparison**